SFW // FUTURE CITIZEN

 There is No Planet B Stafford (TINPB), is a local Stafford-based group promoting care for the planet by providing school workshop materials and running Stafford Green Arts Festival held in February half term each year.
 'There is No Planet B' Stafford Green Arts Festival normally runs in February half term, and invites the public and schools to submit artwork, photos, and poems with a positive environmental message about helping to look after our planet.

-New for 2025, TINPB are launching the “Proud to Prom” initiative alongside local charity partner Childhood Cancer Patients Alliance (CCPA) which will seek to unite donated prom items with students in a sustainable fashion project.
+New for 2025, TINPB have launched the “Proud to Prom” initiative alongside local charity partner Childhood Cancer Patients Alliance (CCPA) which will seek to unite donated prom items with students in a sustainable fashion project.